LenaRobin/diplome/README.md

 **bosser les indexes :**

-index par nom des rumeurs
+*index par nom des rumeurs*

-index par site d'origine
+*index par site d'origine*

-index par taux de partage
+*index par taux de partage*

-index des mots clés
+*index des mots clés*

 **bosser les liens internes :**

-avoir un texte balisé avec des thématiques associées en fixe, avoir un flux d'actualité qui vient, scanner le flux et voir si il y a des mots clés correspondant aux thématiques, dès que ça correspond, ajouter : (See also "animals" page <a href="#animals"></a>) Exemple : "The story first made it into the press with the Daily Mail on Jan.
+avoir un texte balisé avec des thématiques associées en fixe, avoir un flux d'actualité qui vient, scanner le flux et voir si il y a des mots clés correspondant aux thématiques, dès que ça correspond, ajouter :

+*(See also "animals" page < a href = " #animals " > < /a >)*

+Exemple :

+"The story first made it into the press with the Daily Mail on Jan.
 14. It cites a Russian TV report about a group of "investigators" who supplied footage of a Yeti (See also "animals" page <a href="#animals"></a>) in the Adygeya Republic.
 The images of the video were provided by Central European News, a newswire that has often been the source of false/dubious stories."